 This statement defines the angle at which labels are drawn.
-The angle is interpreted as counter-clockwise, from horizontal.
+The angle is interpreted as counter-clockwise, from three o'clock.
 The current angle mode is used.

 '''

 LDIR 90

 LDIR ACS(Side)

 '''

 LEN

 This function returns the current number of characters in the argument.
 The length of the null string is 0.